Immaterial Damage in Insurance: Definition and Coverage

 a.
 Consequential Immaterial Damages

-These damages arise directly from bodily injury or material damage.
+These damages result directly from bodily injury or material damage.
 For example:

 • A business closed for several weeks after water damage (loss of turnover).